 - Radio and television spots

 - Memorial plaques or interpretive display signage

-- Inside cover book label for printed material
+- Inside cover book labels for printed material

-- Signage in front of building during work on grant project
+- Signage in front of buildings during work on grant projects

 Specific Timeline of Project Activities

 - Month and year start date of the project